 Schools source local food in a variety of ways, including through direct farmer relationships, food distributors, schoolyard farms, or the harvesting of wild or traditional foods.
 When local food arrives in schools, it is often served in the form of a salad bar, hot lunch program, tasting activity, fundraiser, or community celebration.

-Food literacy is a critically important component of Farm to School.
-Step into any school offering a Farm to School activity and you will find students learning about food in the school garden, greenhouse, kitchen, lunchroom or classroom.
+Food literacy is a critically important component of Farm to School BC.
+Step into any school offering a Farm to School BC activity and you will find students learning about food in the school garden, greenhouse, kitchen, lunchroom or classroom.
 They may also be getting ready for field trips to local farms, forests and shores.

 School & Community Connectedness

 The most successful and sustainable Farm to School BC activities are built upon strong relationships between schools and farmers, community members, and support organizations, tapping into local knowledge, passion, skills and resources.